 - Remember, assigned resources are those texts listed on the assigned resources page from each module.
 It is not enough to refer to the lessons alone.

-- You should include a list of references with your response.
+- You must adequately reference all material you use.
+If you are unsure how to do that, consult the academic tool kit.
+Make sure to include a list of references.
 You can add a slide at the end of your video, for example.
+Use the Chicago style guide for your bibliography.

 Frequently Asked Questions

 - How do I submit a video or presentation file?
-You can upload your video to YouTube using your UAlberta email address and log in credentials.
-You can make the video unlisted, meaning only people who have the link can view it.
-This is the best way to submit your video to ensure that everyone can open it.
+You can upload your video to YouTube using your UAlberta email address and login credentials.
+You can make the video unlisted, meaning only people with the link can view it.
+This is the best way to submit your video to ensure everyone can open it.
 You may also use Google Drive.
 Save your file there and submit the link in eclass.
-Make sure to check your sharing settings so that everyone who has the link can open your video or presentation.
+Check your sharing settings so that everyone with the link can open your video or presentation.

 - How will I be assessed?
 You are being assessed based on the ways you incorporate a discussion of the big idea for the module and the assigned resources for this module into your response to the challenge.
 No matter the format you are using, you must incorporate a discussion of at least two assigned resources from the course.
-Make sure you incorporate specific examples from the lessons and assigned resources into your response.
-Every time you make a claim, you should support this with an example.
+Ensure you incorporate specific examples from the lessons and assigned resources into your response.
+You should support this with an example every time you make a claim.
 Be sure to define key concepts with some depth and with reference to lessons and readings.
-For example, if you say, “Indigenous languages are vital to the pursuit of social justice”, you should explain how you understand the concept of social justice, using the lesson from Module one and the assigned resources by Iris Marion Young.
+For example, if you say, “Indigenous languages are vital to the pursuit of social justice”, you should explain how you understand the concept of social justice using the lesson from Module One and the assigned resources by Iris Marion Young.
 There is a rubric available on eClass.

 - Will I receive a lower mark if I do an essay instead of something more creative?
-No, you will not receive a lower grade for choosing to do a more traditional essay as opposed to a video or Instagram story.
-Just like all students, however, you will be assessed on how effective your communication style is.
+No, you will not receive a lower grade for choosing to do a more traditional essay than a video or Instagram story.
+Like all students, however, you will be assessed on how effectively you communicate.
 So, if your writing contains spelling mistakes or sentence fragments, for example, this will impact your grade.
-Please consult the writing slides on eClass for tips.
+Spell- and grammar check your work.
+You may find using Grammarly helpful.

 - How do I reference assigned texts?
 Here’s a guide to using Chicago style to cite sources.
+You can also access a sample paper that shows you how to reference using Chicago.
 You may use another citation style as long as you use it consistently.

 - What if I need help?
 Book an office hours appointment with your Instructor or TA (see eClass).
-We recommend coming to office hours at least one week before your challenge is due, but preferably sooner.
-This means you should try to book an office appointment by mid-January for your first challenge or mid-February for your second challenge.
+We recommend coming to office hours at least one week before your challenge is due, preferably sooner.

 More questions about the Big Idea Challenge?
 Post them on eClass!